micheleciondolo/CarbonaraGPT/README.md

 --------------------------------------------------
 --------------------------------------------------

-Here are the translated instructions in English:
+ENGLISH VERSION:

 What you need:

 Hardware:

-    Raspberry Pi 3B minimum (it's not great, but it works).
+    Raspberry Pi 3B at a minimum (it's not great, but it works)

     Power supply of at least 3A!!

-    Bluetooth speaker with a microphone, like this one: link.
+    Bluetooth speaker with a built-in microphone like this one: Link to Amazon

-    Lots of patience.
+    Lots of patience

-Software:

-If you ask me, I can even pass you my pre-installed image.
+Software: If you ask, I can provide you with my pre-installed image.
 Otherwise, I recommend:

     Debian 12

-    Python 3
+    Python3

     mpg123

-    All the Python libraries you need: vosk, gTTs, revChatGPT, and so on.
+    All the necessary Python libraries: vosk, gTTs, revChatGPT, and so on.

+First, install PipeWire and make it the default for audio management on your Raspberry Pi (disable PulseAudio).
+Then, connect the Bluetooth speaker via blueman-manager.
+By using "pactl list," you should see it, and it should have 2 available audio profiles: a2dp-sink and headset-head-unit.
+If they are named differently, it's a mess.

-Just launch the file chatCucina.py (python3 chatCucina.py), see if you need anything else, fill out the settings section at the top of the Python file, and everything SHOULD work.
-The settings section is filled out like this:
+Then, just run the file chatCucina.py (python3 chatCucina.py).
+Check if you need anything else, fill out the settings section at the top of the Python file, and everything SHOULD work.
+The settings section is filled out as follows:

+DIALETTO_PARLATO = the dialect that the AI should use, not the one you should speak.
+You can only speak Italian or English.
+It can respond in Roman/Neapolitan/English (Cockney)/Sardinian and Apulian.
+Choose one of these strings and set it.

-    bluetoothCard = the name of the Bluetooth card found by running pactl list as the card name. mainFolder = the main folder where all the files, including chatCucina.py, are located.
+bluetoothCard = the name of the Bluetooth card found by running pactl list, as the card's name.

+mainFolder = the main folder in which all the files, including chatCucina.py, are located.

-Chat on Telegram with carbonaragpt_bot, then read a guide and get:
+Talk on Telegram with carbonaragpt_bot, then read a guide and obtain:

 TELEGRAM_TOKEN and TELEGRAM_CHAT_ID

-For Chat GPT, create a conversation in your browser.
-Then, get the Conversation ID from the conversation link and the Access Token through the link here.
-Then fill out ACCESS_TOKEN_CHATGPT and CONVERSATION_ID_CHATGPT.
+For chat GPT, create a conversation from your browser.
+Then, get the Conversation ID from the conversation link and access token through the link here.
+Then, fill in ACCESS_TOKEN_CHATGPT and CONVERSATION_ID_CHATGPT.

-In the folder, add the Italian folder of Vosk, which you can download here link, and name it "vosk-model-small-it-0.22".
-In the Vosk folder, change the configuration so it's not too heavy: beam=1 and reduce max-active!
+In the folder, add the English folder of vosk, which you can download here https://alphacephei.com/vosk/models/vosk-model-small-en-0.15.zip , and name it "vosk-model-small-en-0.15".
+In the vosk folder, change the configuration so that it's not too strict: set beam=1 and reduce the max-active!

-VERY IMPORTANT: After installing revChatGPT, go to /usr/local/lib/python3.x/dist-packages/revChatGPT and modify the V1.py file by adding the following string after the imports and from statements:
+EXTREMELY IMPORTANT: After installing revChatGPT, go to /usr/local/lib/python3.x/dist-packages/revChatGPT and modify the file V1.py by adding the following string after the imports:

 os.environ["CHATGPT_BASE_URL"]="https://ai.fakeopen.com/api/"

 Otherwise, it won't work at all.

-I realize that this guide is written a bit roughly.
-If you need further clarification, you can write to me on the forum.
+I realize that this guide is not very well-written.
+If you need further clarification, feel free to write to me on telegram @Luzzo1989

 Happy cooking!

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-GUIDA SEMPLICE:
-1) scaricate ed estraete questo archivio tar.gz (non vi spiegherò come farlo) e scrivete il file img su una sd da 16gb CLASSE 10. https://mega.nz/file/sf4hAb5D#21KfqH9WriBE9-iWACaO1qlf3scI6gP1uy0FWXLBtTg
-2) accendete il raspberry connessi a un monitor, entrate username mikilinux password mikilinux in LXQT, selezionate la vostra rete wireless.
-3) andate su una cartella random e copiate il codice da qui facendo "git clone https://github.com/micheleciondolo/CarbonaraGPT"
-4) comprate una cassa tipo questa https://www.amazon.it/dp/B0B8X6FLVZ?psc=1&ref=ppx_yo2ov_dt_b_product_details
-5) collegate la vostra cassa tramite blueman-manager
-6) compilate la sezione settings come sopra..
-7) scaricate la cartella di vosk da qui https://alphacephei.com/vosk/models/vosk-model-small-it-0.22.zip, mettetela nella cartella CarbonaraGPT
-8) spostate model.conf da CarbonaraGPT a CarbonaraGPT/vosk-moel-small-it-0.22/conf sostituendo il precedente.
-9) lanciate facendo python3 chatCucina.py dalla cartella CarbonaraGPT.

-SIMPLE GUIDE:
-1) Download and extract this tar.gz archive (I won't explain how to do it) and write the img file to a 16GB CLASS 10 SD card. https://mega.nz/file/sf4hAb5D#21KfqH9WriBE9-iWACaO1qlf3scI6gP1uy0FWXLBtTg
-2) start the raspberry after connecting it to a monitor, Log in with the username "mikilinux" and password "mikilinux" on LXQT, select your wireless network.
-3) Navigate to a random folder and copy the code from here by running "git clone https://github.com/micheleciondolo/CarbonaraGPT."
-4) Purchase a speaker like this one: https://www.amazon.it/dp/B0B8X6FLVZ?psc=1&ref=ppx_yo2ov_dt_b_product_details
-5) Connect your speaker using blueman-manager.
-6) Configure the settings section as described above.
-7) Download the Vosk folder from here: https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip, and place it in the CarbonaraGPT folder.
-8) Move model.conf from CarbonaraGPT to CarbonaraGPT/vosk-model-small-en-us-0.15/conf, replacing the previous one.
-9) Launch by running "python3 chatCucina.py" from the CarbonaraGPT folder.
+For any question don't hesitate and contact me on telegram @Luzzo1989